jazzschmidt/apubsub/docs/getting-started/index.md

 - **npm**

 There is a convenience bash script, that will perform all necessary build steps for you and will fail when an error
 occurs: `full-build`.
+Consult this script if you like to retrace.
 When targeting ARM architecture, supply the `--arm` flag.

-Erroneous builds will emit a log file for you to dig into the problems.
+?> Erroneous builds will immediately stop and emit a log file for you to dig into the problems

 The output should look like this: